syyyr/arduino-without-ide/README.md

-# Arduino developing with Arduino IDE
+# Arduino developing without Arduino IDE

-I don't like IDEs (and especially the very trashy Arduino IDE editor), so I tried to recreate what Arduino IDE does for you (i. e. compile stuff and upload stuff).
+I don't like IDEs (and especially the very trashy Arduino IDE (A-IDE) editor), so I tried to recreate what A-IDE does for you (i. e. compile stuff and upload stuff).
 The biggest problem was compiling the Arduino core library.
 I copied most of the commands directly from the IDE and that seems to work.

 ## Advantages
 - You can use your favorite editor to write code.
+- You can use whatever compiler you want.
+I use GCC 9 which gives me a lot of C++17 features.
+The A-IDE in my PC uses GCC 7.
 - You can use the command line to develop instead of being dependent on a GUI.

 ## Disadvantages